WeirdMidas/CrystalClear/README.md

   - System_Ui and SystemServer have a filter that is more beneficial for them.
 Improving SystemServer memory management and reducing CPU usage.
   - Instead of generic, use a more native compilation that respects the system, making ART/JIT more respectful and making the most of the Snapdragon 680, which is what the Moto G52, G32 and G42 have.
   - Pin dex2oat threads to big cores, enable batch parallelism which makes compilation and runtime movement execution faster, reducing batch time by ~20%.
+- Ensure that the GPU will do the rendering work, save CPU on these issues
+- Reduce logging by disabling logs to certain unimportant components
+- Some touch hacks that somehow still works